Open-Science-Student-Support-Group/osssg-website/documents/posts/new-post-workflow/index.md

 - [Markdown emoji guide](https://gist.github.com/rxaviers/7360908)

 ::: {.callout-note}
+If you are adding files to your post, such as images, they should be placed inside the post directory.
+This keeps the website organized, and allows you to [link to the image](https://quarto.org/docs/authoring/markdown-basics.html#links-images) using only its file name.

-If you are adding files to your post, such as images, try to reduce the size of the files if you can (e.g., by using image compression/optimization).
+Try to reduce the size of the files if you can (e.g., by using image compression/optimization).
 Large files cause pages to load slower.
 :::

 ### 4. Commit and push your changes